rkitover/windows-dev-guide/README.md

 { "command": { "action": "nextTab" }, "keys": "ctrl+shift+right" },
 { "command": { "action": "prevTab" }, "keys": "ctrl+shift+left" }
 ```
+.

 And **REMOVE** the `ctrl+v` binding, if you want to use `ctrl+v` in vim (visual
 line selection.)

-This gives you a sort of "tmux" for powershell using tabs.
+This gives you a sort of "tmux" for PowerShell using tabs.

 Restart the terminal.